greenwoodad/1Hsolv_fieldfixshim/README.md

 Ethanol-H6, H2O, Isopropanol-H8, Methanol-H4, Pyr-H5, TFE-H3, THF-H8, Tol-H8

 Add more if desired.
-It may be convenient to copy and edit the original 2H versions (freezing points will be approximate).
-Next, edit the solvents and uncheck "lock solvent" for each.
+It may be convenient to copy and edit the original 2H versions (boiling/freezing points will be approximate).
+Next, edit the solvents
+and uncheck "lock solvent" for each.

 ### Determining fieldbyHz value

-Insert a sample that produces a tall, sharp peak.
+Insert a sample that produces a tall, sharp 1H peak.
 Tune/match and shim.
 Turn the lock and lock sweep off.
 Open up the BSMS display (bsmsdisp) and navigate to the lock panel.
 Collect a series of 1H spectra with a variety of field values.
 Record the peak position in Hz at each field value.
 Do a linear regression